graphprotocol/contracts/README.md

 addresses.
 You can find the latest subgraph addresses in `addresses.json`, and they are also in the NPM package.

-There are currently two networks we deploy to - Kovan, and Ganache.
-The Kovan addresses will change whenever there are updates to the contract.
-This needs to be done in sync with deploying a new subgraph.
+Currently the contracts are being tested on Rinkeby.
+We test on ganache as well.
+We used to use Kovan, but it is somewhat deprecated.

-### NPM package
+## NPM package
 The NPM package will be release in versions, and the version will be coordinated to be the same version as the contracts and the subgraph.
 Anyone wanting to tie into the graph network contracts or subgraph should install the npm package into their repository, and refer to the same version